 Grant Harlan has turned up at a few events I’ve been to over the last few years, and the kid seems to always stick it to anyone decked out in Monster Energy or Red Bull attire (almost unanimously lauded after, a mark of prestige and speed).
 The JS7 Spring Championship was no different, as Harlan led laps all week long and looked feisty as ever.
 I know nothing about him, other than the fact that he rips.
 Keep on, Grant.
 Underrated.

 For an otherwise picture perfect weekend of 70 degree weather and sunshine, mother nature hit back Saturday morning with a healthy thunderstorm.
 Anyone left with a title in the balance couldn’t bare to look at a moto sheet, fearing a low number and call to the gate with extra tear-offs.
 Most made it out OK, but a slew of four-to-six year-old minibike riders caught the worst of it.
-Credit to the crew at Freestone for getting the track suited up for the rest of the day, but that morning was a wash.
+Credit to the crew at Freestone for getting the track suited up for the rest of the day.

 Some of the talent scrubbed up pretty nicely, such as California’s Maximus Vohland (below), while Australia’s Myles Gilmore (above) and the rest of the pack were left searching for answers.